Monitor Active Directory

 Why monitor Active Directory?

 If you are charged with maintaining the integrity, security and health of your Active Directory, then you are concerned with what is happening with it day to day.
-Splunk allows you to see what has changed in your AD, who or what made the changes, and when they were made.
+Splunk Enterprise allows you to see what has changed in your AD, who or what made the changes, and when they were made.

 You can transform this data into reports for corporate security compliance or forensics.
 You can also use the data retrieved for intrusion alerts for immediate response.
 Additionally, you can create health reports with the data indexed for future AD infrastructure planning activities, such as assignment of operations master roles, AD replicas, and global catalogs across domain controllers (DCs).

-What's required to monitor Active Directory?
+What do you need to monitor Active Directory?

 The following table lists the explicit permissions needed to monitor an Active Directory schema.